How long do I need to wait for an appointment?

 What will happen during the appointment?

-You will be given the opportunity to discuss the mental health or wellbeing difficulties you are experiencing in a confidential, supportive and non-judgemental setting.
+You will be given the opportunity to discuss the mental health difficulties you are experiencing in a confidential, supportive and non-judgemental setting.
 You will also be able to discuss the impact these difficulties have had on your course of study and university life generally.

 You may be asked some questions about your experiences, in order to gain an understanding of any factors which may be involved in the development and maintenance of your mental health and wellbeing difficulties.